 Movement and friction from exercise and wind can leave fine hair in knots, so prevent tangles from happening in the first place by wearing your hair in protective styles like braids any time you’re exercising or spending long periods of time outdoors.

 Keeping your hair moisturized also prevents tangles.
-We hope this goes without saying, but you should always use a conditioner after washing your hair to keep your hair moisturized!
+I hope this goes without saying, but you should always use a conditioner after washing your hair to keep your hair moisturized!
 If you find you need extra moisture, try using a leave-in conditioner to eliminate tangle-causing dryness.

 Fine thin hair is more prone to greasiness than thicker, coarser hair types.
 Why?
 Because it’s easier for your scalp’s natural oils to travel down finer strands.

-To keep greasiness at bay, wash hair with a gentle shampoo like Split Fix™ Shampoo or Grow Perfect™ Shampoo 1 to 3 times per week.
+To keep greasiness at bay, wash hair with a gentle shampoo like Volume Wizard™ Shampoo or Grow Perfect™ Shampoo 1 to 3 times per week.
 These shampoos don’t contain sulfates, so they won’t strip your hair and leave it dry (which, as you already know, will lead to tangles).
 When conditioning hair, only apply the product at ear level and below where your hair needs moisture most.
-If your hair gets too greasy between washes, spritz roots with a dry shampoo to soak up extra oil.
+If your hair gets too greasy between washes, spritz roots with a natural dry shampoo to soak up extra oil.

 Flat, Lifeless Hair

 If not styled correctly, fine thin hair can look flat and lifeless.
 Luckily, you can amp up the volume with a few easy styling tips and tricks.
-For example, you can use a hair wax or root volumizer like Grow Perfect™ Thickening Spray to give you some lift at the roots.
+For example, you can use a hair wax or root volumizer like Volume Wizard™ Hair Powder or Grow Perfect™ Thickening Spray to give you some lift at the roots.
 For extra hair volume and body, blow-dry hair upside down and finish with Final Touch Hair Spray!

 Other hair-volumizing tips: